Ayoush/commit-history-modifier/README.md

 # ComMit-HIstory-mOdiFiEr
-Testing some suB ProCESs for MOdIFYiNg coMMIT hisTOry
+TeSting some suB ProCESs for MOdIFYiNg coMMIT hisTOry